DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 Next Update in: 30 seconds
 ===============================
 ```
-### Automated Run Serial Output:
+### Indefinite Run: Serial Output
 - Automated request attempt.
-Set sleep_time to 30 seconds for testing but not for many attempts as you could get temp banned.
-Return to 900 seconds after testing.
+Set sleep_time to 30 seconds for development testing purposes only.
+- If you post/request too many attempts you will get temporarily banned.
+- Please set it back to 900 seconds after testing.
+- Indefinite run is the end goal to have it work 24/7 without interruption.
 ```py
 ===============================
 ------ INDEFINITE RUN -------